A guide for buying a Diamond

 The better the diamond grade, the rarer the stone is.
 Most of the world’s diamonds are falling in the grades from VS2 to I3.
 However their rarity increases significantly as the scale rises towards "flawless".

 These variations are not necessarily taken into account by a grader, nor described in the grading.
 The clarity grade simply refers to the proportions of the stone that is included, yet disregards the overall aesthetics of the stone.
 However they make a hugely significant difference to both the beauty and value of the diamond.
-Ellisons and Cahoons Jewellers handpick their stones for the overall appearance and beauty of the diamond.
+Ellisons and Cahoons Jewellers handpick their stones according to their individual aesthetics.
 This is important when it comes to offering value because a "clearer"/higher graded diamond is not always the more expensive diamond.
 A diamond with more subtle inclusions on the side might be worth more than a higher graded diamond with fewer, but more obvious inclusions in the centre.
 This is because the latter would be less desirable, thus lowering the value.
 We would encourage you to view each diamond as a separate entity and criticise its physical beauty more so comparing grading reports.
 You should also only consider buying from reliable sources that you can trust.

 There are 5 recognised Cut Quality Grades that form the basis of how well a diamond is cut.
 They are categorised by the presence of Fire (the property of a diamond most easily seen by the naked eye – flashes of colour), Scintillation (the right balance between light and dark areas) and Brightness (how well the diamond reflects light).